Wings of Tatev & Tatev Monastery: Complete Guide

 Tatev Monastery: a thousand years on the cliff

-Step out of the cabin and the monastery is right there, spread across a basalt plateau on the lip of the Vorotan gorge.
+Step out of the cabin and there’s the monastery, spread across a basalt plateau on the lip of the Vorotan gorge.
 A monastery has stood here since the ninth century - the church of St Gregory the Illuminator went up in 848 under Prince Pilipos of Syunik - and for centuries this was the seat of the Bishop of Syunik and one of the most powerful religious centres in the whole of medieval Armenia, at its height overseeing hundreds of villages.

 The building that dominates the compound is the church of Saints Paul and Peter (Surb Poghos-Petros), raised at the turn of the tenth century, its high dome carved on the outside with human faces and coiling serpents.
-Earthquakes have shaped Tatev as much as masons did - a violent one in 1138 brought down that dome and wrecked St Gregory’s church, and both were rebuilt.
+Earthquakes have shaped Tatev as much as masons did - a violent one in 1138 brought down that dome and wrecked St Gregory’s church, and both were rebuilt, which tells you this place hasn’t had an easy thousand years.
 In the fourteenth and fifteenth centuries the monastery reached its intellectual peak as the home of the University of Tatev, a medieval school of theology, philosophy, science and manuscript painting whose scholars and illuminators were among the finest in the Armenian world.
-Along with Noravank to the north, it is one of the two most celebrated monasteries in the country - and standing on its plateau, with the gorge falling away on three sides, it is easy to see why the medieval church chose a spot this remote and this defensible.
+Along with Noravank to the north, it’s one of the two most celebrated monasteries in the country - and standing on its plateau, with the gorge falling away on three sides, it’s easy to see why the medieval church chose a spot this remote and this defensible.

 This is a working monastery again, restored and reconsecrated, with services held under those old vaults.
 Treat it accordingly: cover shoulders and knees, keep your voice down inside the churches, and don’t turn a monk’s morning into a photo shoot.
 It costs nothing to enter the grounds - the ticket you pay is for the cable car, not the monastery.